vivianngn/DH110-VivianNguyen/Assignment-06/Interface-Design-System.md

 ### Color Palettes

 I created a light and dark mode of my design, with some changes in the color palette depending on its usage on light/dark mode.
 For example, the **dark grey color is slightly darker** in dark mode to create more contrast.
-The **primary accent color in dark mode is the light purple**, as opposed to dark purple.
+The **primary accent color in dark mode is the light purple**, as opposed to purple.
 The **grey color is lighter in dark mode**, again to create more color contrast.

 ![image](https://user-images.githubusercontent.com/69706820/167878650-b14e0ea0-cc18-4f1a-be0c-f9c8a916089b.png)